 - Consequently, our rows are sorted with respect to the columns.

-2. Utilizing Custom Sorting Method to Sort Rows by Column
+2. Applying Custom Sorting Method to Sort Rows by Column

 Custom sorting is an amazing process of sorting your rows by column.
-Applying this method you can easily sort your rows by column by swallowing these steps.
+Applying this method you can easily sort your rows by column by following these steps.

 We have the dataset below and need to sort rows by column.

 - Firstly, select your data range, go to “Data” and click this icon